PUBLIC ADMINISTRATOR

 Employees of the Department of the Treasurer and Tax Collector and members of their immediate family shall not participate in the auctions conducted by the Public Administrator.

 Please note all auction sales are subject to a Court confirmation hearing 45 – 60 days after auction before escrow can commence.
-Court confirmation hearings are held at the Los Angeles Superior Court, Probation Division, located at:
+Court confirmation hearings are held at the Los Angeles Superior Court, Probate Division, located at:

 111 N. Hill Street